scottmishra/DesignPatterns/src/README.txt

--Strive for loosely coupled designs between objects that interact -Classes should be open for extension but closed for modification -Depend upon abstractions, not on concrete classes
+-Strive for loosely coupled designs between objects that interact -Classes should be open for extension but closed for modification -Depend upon abstractions, not on concrete classes -Principle of least knowledge, talk only to your immediate friends

 OO Patterns:
 -Strategy Pattern -> see patterns.design.chapter1.strategypattern